santedev/chat-app/README.md

 # chat-app

-an chat app that works in real time, made with typescript and c# asp.net core httpListener
+an chat app that works in real time with a websocket, has an api, made with typescript and c# asp.net core, using namespace httpListener

 // to start compiling the ts from the folder ts to the folder js